-Two of the four individuals arrested in connection with London Capital & Finance have been named as Simon Hume-Kendall, who founded the company that became LCF and whose companies later borrowed significant sums from it; and Andrew Roberts, LCF’s chief executive.
+Two of the four individuals arrested in connection with London Capital & Finance have been named as Simon Hume-Kendall, who founded the company that became LCF and whose companies later borrowed significant sums from it; and Andrew Thomson, LCF’s chief executive.

 The identities of the other two people arrested remain unknown at time of writing.
 All four of those arrested were released without charge.